eggheads/eggdrop/doc/sphinx_source/mainDocs/tls.rst

 Usage
 -----

-By default, without additional configuration, TLS support will provide opportunistic encryption for botnet links.
-For other connection types, TLS must be requested explicitly.
+By default and before 1.9.0, without additional configuration, TLS support will provide opportunistic encryption for botnet links.
+From 1.9.0 onward or for other connection types, TLS must be requested explicitly.

 Secure connections are created the same way as plaintext ones.
 The only difference is that you must prefix the port number with a plus sign.